TJAdryan/jekyll_blog/_posts/2025-07-19-Taking-the-Small-Wins.md

 tags: [Python, API, performance, optimization, json, orjson, benchmark, data pipeline, incremental improvement, long-term code health]
 ---

-# Taking the Small Wins: How Incremental Improvements Cut My API Call Times from 70 to 45 Minutes

 As someone who looks back at their own code and sees a mix of pride and regret, I am often torn between the desire to improve what is there and the fear of breaking something that already works.
 I am sure this is a common feeling, and not just something I suffer from (right?).
-However, sometimes there are opportunities to make small, incremental improvements that can lead to significant performance gains ~~without~~ just a small risk of a complete overhaul.
+However, sometimes there are opportunities to make small, incremental improvements that can lead to significant performance gains ~~without~~ with just a small risk of a catastrophic failure.
 This post is about one such improvement I made recently that cut my nightly API call times from 70 minutes to 45 minutes—a 36.44% speedup—by optimizing how I parsed JSON data.

 ### The Nightly Grind: My API Performance Bottleneck